 Both ROM and definitive estimates can be totally off the mark.
 Experience will play a big part in this and as you do more ROM estimating you will get better.
 It only takes one experience of having to hold out your hat for extra funding to make you more careful next time.
 Poor planning is usually the cause for poor estimates.
 “High side” or “low balled” estimates may get the project moving quickly but they are bound for budget reviews, heated discussions, and project reassessments.

-Please feel free to check out our professional ROM Estimation Tool and read our other articles on how to complete a Rough Order of Magnitude estimate.
+Please feel free to check out our professional ROM Estimation Tool / Template and read our other articles on how to complete a Rough Order of Magnitude estimate.